Kerri Pomarolli: Writer

 In 2008, she published her book titled If I’m Waiting on God, Then What Am I Doing in a Christian Chatroom?; in which she wrote true stories of her online dating experience.
 The book was later published under the name Guys Like Girls Named Jennie.
 Pomarolli's second book was titled How to Ruin Your Dating Life.
 Her book "Guys Like Girls Named Jennie", about her life, is slated to be a motion picture pending details 2016/2017.
 She is a monthly columnist for the magazine "WHOA women" and a featured columnist in many publications nationally.

 She writes a bimonthly advice column Confessions in the magazine Radiant, in Positive Reactions magazine, and is a contributing writer for Hope For Women.
 Pomarolli also writes a monthly column Report From A Hollywood God Girl in The Chronicle Newspapers a national publication for which she won a writing award.
 Her latest book, Moms Night Out came out with the movie of the same name.

 In 2015, she co-wrote and produced the stage musical The Quarter Slot Sisterhood, based on the book by her mother Barbara Pomarolli.
 The show opened at The Actor's Co-op Theater.
+She continues to develop new film projects.

 Personal life

-She is a professed Christian.
-She has two daughters, Lucy and Ruby, who live with her in Los Angeles.
+She has two daughters who live with her in Los Angeles.

+She moved to Northern Ca in 2022.

+She was married to comedian Ron McGehee until 2015.